NEW PATIENT INFORMATION

 What to expect and how to prepare for your appointment

 The Acupuncturist must take time to learn about the patient before a personalized treatment plan can be developed.
-The first hour is spent discussing the treatment options and the patient's health concerns.
-The second hour of your appointment will include a full Acupuncture treatment.
+The first 30 minutes are spent discussing the your health concerns.
+The next 45 minutes of your appointment will include a full Acupuncture treatment.

 What is included in a full Acupuncture treatment?